IBM/aspera-cli/docs/README.erb.md

 #### Listing resources

 The command `aoc admin res <type> list` lists all entities of given type.
-I uses paging and multiple requests if necessary.
-The result can be filtered using option `query` which will be appended to the api call.
+It uses paging and multiple requests if necessary.

-The option `query` can be optionally used to filter results.
+The option `query` can be optionally used.
 It expects a Hash using [Extended Value Syntax](#extended), generally provided using: `--query=@json:{...}`.
+Values are directly sent to the API call and used as a filter on server side.

 The following parameters are supported: